Silver Care

 For severe tarnish/black spots, you can dip the silver in a cleaner such as

-soda sprinkled on the spot, rubbing, and a rinse in warm water.
+soda sprinkled on the spot/area, rubbing, and then a rinse in warm water.
 Then rinse

 again in soapy water and a final water rinse.
-Awesome orange or other
+Next spray Awesome

-remove any remnants of the coin cleaner.
+remove any remnants of the Awesome Orange and coin cleaner.
 (Repeat as necessary).
 Use

 Do not leave stainless blades in the dip solution for more than 15 seconds.
 Best